9 chore chart ideas for kids

 6. Extra cash chore chart

 This homemade chore chart idea creates ways for kids to earn money in addition to daily chores.
-Simply create a chart with special jobs and the amount you’re willing to pay listed on the card and hang it up where kids can easily see.
+Simply create a chart with special jobs and the amount you’re willing to pay listed on the card and hang it up so kids can easily see.
 Bigger jobs like mowing the lawn or reorganising the garage make great extra cash chores.

 7. Morning and evening routine chore chart